System Design Interview Prep for Indian Engineers

 Phase 1: Requirements and Scope (5-7 minutes)

-This is the most important phase.
-Many candidates skip it and jump straight into drawing boxes and arrows.
-That is a mistake.
-Spend the first few minutes asking clarifying questions to narrow down the scope.
+Don't skip this.
+Seriously.
+So many candidates jump straight into drawing boxes and arrows, and it's a guaranteed way to go sideways.
+Spend those first few minutes asking clarifying questions to narrow down what you're actually building.

 Functional requirements: What should the system do?